Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Spend some time watching movies to see how they use color in lighting.
 Some films have masterful use of lighting to sell their story.
 You can learn a lot from how they light a scene.

-What Kind of Photographer Do You Want to Be?
+Begin Photography by Knowing What Kind of Photographer Do You Want to Be

 When you begin photography, it seems like any subject is fair game.
 I tried a lot of different genres.